 The world of books today is very different from the glitz and glamour of the late 1980s, when publishers on both sides of the Atlantic were famed for throwing big bucks at big books.
-Sex, shopping & success were the prevailing themes, so it was a huge surprise – to me at least – when my first published novel, Louisa Elliott, became a bestseller.
-Historical fiction set in late Victorian York, about love – and a passionate affair – involving people like you and me.
-In paperback it reached No.3 in the UK book lists, and sold around a million copies worldwide.
+Sex, shopping and success were the prevailing themes, so it was a huge surprise – to me at least – when my first historical novel, Louisa Elliott, set in 1890s York, was taken up with such enthusiasm and became a bestseller around the world.

-I still approach a new book as though it’s going to be my last – and after the glitz and glamour of the early days, I’m now part of the multi-tasking, indie-publishing scene of today.
+I still find myself approaching a new novel as though it’s going to be my last.
+And after all the glitz and glamour of the early days, I’m now part of the multi-tasking, indie-publishing scene of today.

 My latest novel – One Night, Two Lives– features a woman who gave up her child for adoption, and a man who wants to find the son he fathered.
 A different kind of love-story, it’s set mainly in Yorkshire in modern times, with flashbacks to the 1960s, a period now officially classed as ‘history.’